UKForeignOffice/forms-queue/README.md

 # forms-queue
-This ia a monorepo for forms-queue/reference-api and forms-queue/worker.
+This ia a monorepo for forms-queue/worker.

-## @forms-queue/reference-api

-Reference-api is a microservice which will store a job_id (uuid) against a reference number by POST request.

 ## @forms-queue/worker